JoSchae/nestjs-server/setup/setup-instructions.md

 ```

 Just as before, we check for an override from the metadata.
 If not, we check the JWT and extract the user object from it, using a secret constant.
-Now, this is important: You secret-constant should never be public and as sophisticated as you can make it.
-It's used to sign and, in this case, decode you JWT.
+Now, this is important: Your secret-constant should never be public and as sophisticated as you can make it.
+It's used to sign and, in this case, decode your JWT.
 For tutorial purposes, I included it as a hardcoded string in **constants.ts**

 ```typescript
 export const jwtConstants = {